terencengdev/bw-landing-page/README.md

 To View the Project, use the following command in command prompt:

-mkdir folder
+mkdir blackwell-landing

-cd folder
+cd blackwell-landing

 git clone https://github.com/terencengdev/bw-landing-page.git

-run npm install
+npm install

 Then you can view the site according to the port number: